Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 =============

 After you’ve configured uWSGI and nginx, you need to enable and start the system services.

-I’m going to use ``systemd`` here.
-If your system does not support ``systemd``, please consult your OS documentation for instructions.

 For Arch Linux
 --------------